 The house and grounds (and the Tony Horvatin Observatory, without telescope) are available to all RASC Toronto Centre or affiliate members.
 During non-supervised stays, a key set can be borrowed from key holders located around the GTA.
 Access to the Geoff Brown Observatory (with computer driven telescope and accessories) is only available when a supervisor is on duty.

 Pets are not allowed inside the house or GBO.
 Visitors are asked to scoop up after the pets.

 Insurance and Safety

-Everyone visiting and staying at the CAO must be a RASC member, a partner of the member, or a family member.
-Friends of members are permitted but are not covered under family passes, in terms of fees.
-Visitors must be accompanied by a member primarily for insurance purposes.
-The RASC national organisation and the Toronto Centre have insurance in place to protect all parties visiting the CAO.
-Again the CAO is considered a private facility and its primary use is for members.
+Everyone visiting and staying at the CAO must be a RASC member or a guest of the member and visitors must be accompanied by a member for insurance purposes.
+The RASC national organisation and the Toronto Centre have insurance in place to protect all authorised parties visiting the CAO.
+The CAO is a private facility and its primary use is for members.

-A notable exception to this when we conduct public outreach events, like our summer star party or the fall open house.
-Obviously, we invite members of the general public to attend lectures and enjoy some astronomical observing.
-And these people then vacate the premises after the educational or public event.
-They do not stay on the grounds for an extended time or overnight.
+A notable exception to this when we conduct public outreach events where we invite members of the general public to attend lectures and enjoy some astronomical observing.
+These visitors must vacate the premises after the educational or public event and may not stay on the grounds for an extended time or overnight.

 All members using the observatory are provided a copy of the CAO Site Facilities Manual.
 They are expected to read and follow the manual.